 In recent years my practice has moved from swift, high impact art to subtle works that challenge their audience.

-Influenced by politics, history, science, affective-technology, anthropology/sociology, manipulating ‘context’, and experience of an alerted mind, I develop works through print, video, text, experiential installation, sound, and endurance performance.
+Influenced by politics, history, science, affective-technology, anthropology/sociology, manipulating ‘context’, and experience of an altered mind, I develop works through print, video, text, experiential installation, sound, and endurance performance.
 I challenge comfort with risk-taking, and bold moves.

-By discarding the quest for a personal style and artistic character I have exploded my practice in the past three years.
+By discarding the quest for a personal style and artistic character I have exploded my practice in the past few years.
 In the aim of abandoning a visual identity in my work through collective viewing one emerged all the same: an unexpected annoyance that, even so, provides motivation that there is something I have to say and achieve.

 Activism moved into my work in a quiet form that reflects the communities it references.
 Moving from the unavoidable prejudiced narcissism of self-portraiture to the notion of the unheard community lead me to revisit collaboration, but raised the issue of a potential bias if kept to a solely psychotic perception.
 Rooting out bias through research methods and a varied team of collaborators I can offer a truthful perspective.
 Removing agenda and offering pure unaffected experience allows a viewer to take the perspective to do with what they will.
 It is an oxymoron of bringing social activism into a work while abandoning judgement or leading opinions – this allows for enabling empathy to challenge imposed dogma.